mukhal/grace/README.md

 # Updates:

-**November 2023**: All GRACE discriminator checkpoints are available for all six tasks ⭐!
+**November 2023**: All GRACE discriminator checkpoints 🤖 are available for all six tasks!

 **October 2023:** GRACE was accepted to Findings of EMNLP 2023 🎉🎉!!

-**July 2023:** Uploaded GRACE discriminator pre-trained checkpoint for GSM8K.
+**May 2023:** GRACE is uploaded to arXiv and training and generation code is made available.

 # Instructions